UG-SaltyFish/Team-SaltyFish/README.md

 ## Deployment:<br>
 ### Local:<br>
-In the src/ directory, some available commands and scripts can be run in a cmd prompt:<br>
+In a cmd prompt, some available commands and scripts can be run at src/ directory:<br>
 ```
 npm install
 ```